Chassis Number: 421/200/193

 The car is offered for sale in exemplary condition in its original colour scheme, with matching number integrity and a service history that reflects the cherished nature of the car.
 The engine was rebuilt in 2011 by Stanton Motorsports.
 When 193 returned to the UK it was showing only 24,000 miles and today is only showing less than 42,000 from new.

 The car is a delight to drive, having been set up for fast road and rally use.
 Full competition set up is never nice on the road being to firmly sprung and damped.
-193 is compliant and poised with light precise steering, re-assuring brakes and an engine that just wants to rev. Its paintwork is lustrous and the leather has a rich patina .
-Original ‘Nash’ features like the oil cooler and “One shot” lubrication system and intact and operating correctly.
+193 is compliant and poised with light precise steering, re-assuring brakes and an engine that just wants to rev. Its paintwork is lustrous and the original leather has been well preserved.
+Original features like its oil cooler and “One shot” lubrication system and intact and operating correctly.

 In addition 193 boasts a most complete and documented history that certifies its provenance.
-The should come a no surprise as the current UK owner, who has had the car nearly 20 years, is a key figure to the marque, having written highly regarded book on the cars, “The Post War Frazer Nash”.
+This should come a no surprise as the fourth owner, who had the car nearly 20 years, is a key figure to the marque, having written highly regarded book on the cars, “The Post War Frazer Nash”.
+The current owner has maintained the car meticulously and had a new set of wheels built and fitted with new tyres.